adguscott/download-cleaner/README.md

 ## Download Cleaner
-### A program to clean up your download folder by moving files to their specified folders as configured in `config.h`
+### A program to clean up your download folder by moving files to their specified folders configured in `config.h`
 #### Why?
-This project is a _my first_ C project.
-I needed a basic project, with small scope to sink my teeth into, and start putting what I've learnt into practise.
+This project was intended as a _my first_ **C** project to start putting what I have learnt into practise.
+I hope to look back on this and see how far I've come, and use it as a stepping stone to improve my skills.

 ### Configuration
 Open the `config.h` file and modify the following variables:
 * `downloaddir` needs to point to your Downloads directory
 * The `dirtypes` array is an array of the `DirType` struct, specified in the `common.h` file.
-    * The `DirType` struct has two fields, `dir` which a string which points to folder, and `types` which is a `string` array of file types associated with the `dir` folder.
+    * The `DirType` struct has two fields, `dir`, a `string` to assign the path of a folder, and `types` which is a `string` array of the file types associated with this folder.